mseshiAyanda/mseshiAyanda/README.md

 - 👋 Hi, I’m @mseshiAyanda
-- 👀 I’m interested in Django
+- 👀 I’m interested in Django,  Python, Postgres, Azure, html, css
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me  mseshidladla@gmail.com
--Python
--Django
--Postgres
--Html
--CSS
--Javascript

 <!---
 mseshiAyanda/mseshiAyanda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.